mdjolieca/findYourHat/README.md

-# The credit card checker
+# The Find Your Hat Game
 A Codecademy javascript challenge, Find Your Hat.

 ## Table of contents